 The Canary Islands offer a very concentrated look at Spanish life, but if you really want to get away from it all, a cruise to El Hierro will take you to one of the most unspoilt and un-touristy parts of Spain.A cruise to Spain is like opening a treasure chest.
 As you dig down you’ll discover a wealth of sights and sounds that will keep you coming back for more.

-The ancient town of Jerez is Andalusia’s fifth largest city and is most famous for the fortified wine, known as sherry.
+The ancient town of Jerez is Andalusia’s fifth largest city and is most famous for its fortified wine, known as sherry.
 Some say that the word 'sherry' was a mispronunciation of 'Jerez' by the early British visitors who couldn’t pronounce the Spanish 'J'.